beardog108/youandme/README.md

 # Limitations + Road map

-This project will forever follow the KISS principle, but these two three will be addressed.
+This project will forever follow the KISS principle, but these two will be addressed.

-* Multi-byte character support (full utf-8 support)
 * Tor bridge support
 * Support non-anonymous hidden services.
-Mainly useful for certain development needs
+Mainly useful for certain development needs, but also good for latency.